Abrahamncho/Divvy_bike/README.md

   members.
 - Event Sponsorship and Activation: Organize biking activities around museums and parks.
 - Membership Rewards Program: Introduce reward programs for members who consistently use the service during peak hours on the weekend.
-- Forge partnerships with universities and businesses in downtown areas to promote memberships among students and professionals who arent't already members.
+- Forge partnerships with universities and businesses in downtown areas to promote memberships among students and professionals who aren't already members.